 The presentation of solo recitals, performances with orchestras, conducted concerts, ensemble programs, or accompanying such activities requires many hours of preparation.
-These hours of preparation and study also qualify the individual be a valuable clinician, adjudicator, or contributor to a master class or symposium.
-In general, the preparatory steps include:
+These hours of preparation and study also qualify the individual as a valuable clinician, adjudicator, or contributor to a master class or symposium.
+In general, the preparatory steps include the following:

-a.
-Research
+A. Research